Drew M. Anderson

 Clare Cady is the co-founder of the College and University Food Bank Alliance (CUFBA).
 She was a key contributor to the creation and launch of the Hope Center and co-authored several of the Center’s publications.

-Shar-Day Campbell is an award-winning communicator and certified social media expert who currently serves as the Financial Aid Communications and Social Media Coordinator at Houston Community College (HCC).
+Shar-Day Campbell is an award-winning communicator and certified social media expert who currently serves as the Enrollment Communications and Social Media Manager at Houston Community College (HCC).
 She is a key partner in the Hope Center’s evaluation of food scholarships at HCC.

 Ruben Canedo is the Research and Mobilization Coordinator at the University of California, Berkeley Centers for Educational Equity & Excellence.
 Ruben is a key Hope Center partner in the #RealCollege movement and its annual conference.